kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Coordinate Warps.md

 - **Precision Level:** Low
 - **Hotshot Used:** [Neo Hotshot](<Hotshot#neo-hotshots>)

 This warp is used to send Bastila to the far side of the Valley of the Dark Lords, avoiding a lot of running.
-Triggering Lashowe's conversation with Bastila then warps MC to the far side of the Valley, so that the Tomb of Naga Sadow can be reached
+Triggering Lashowe's conversation with Bastila then warps MC to the far side of the Valley, so that the Tomb of Naga Sadow can be reached.

 **Positioning Image**